XinYaanZyoy/XinYaanZyoy.github.io/menu/whoami.md

 title: Who AM I?
 permalink: /whoami/
 ---
-i call myself Metaphysicist, because all that i do and for what i do is all destined to that moment(which i think i'd ever be able to posses) which would make me understand this existence; especially that metaphysical side of it which just fascinates!
+i call myself Metaphysicist, because all that i do and for what i do is all destined to that moment which would make me understand this existence; especially that metaphysical side of it which just fascinates me!

 currently i'm a student of Aerospace Engineering.